It’s happened to just about all of us when we travel outside the state.

 That explains why drinking fountains are called bubblers in most of Wisconsin.
 The real mystery is why a few other locations in the United States – and yes, even on the opposite end of the Earth – share this anomaly of dialect with us.

-Those left-wing hippies in Portland, Oregon are also quite familiar with the term.
+Those hipsters in Portland, Oregon are also quite familiar with the term.
 Apparently there is a large collection of so-called Benson Bubblers in the city, which are considered icons.

 Go to Boston, Massachusetts or talk to folks in Rhode Island and they may also consider calling thirst-quenching fountains bubblers completely normal.